 Maintaining a YouTube account is difficult enough without the added load of analyzing all the traffic your channel is receiving.
 It’s too easy to just go on making videos without ever studying the often-inscrutable data describing how your videos are making — or not making — an impact on your audience.

-This program can help you identify the fans who are commenting and how much they are commenting, watching and engaging with your video.
-It will also reveal the time they tend to tune in to your videos so you can adjust your publishing schedule.
+Previously certified in YouTube’s official measurement program, Tubular Labs provides insights into the viewing habits of YouTube users.
+This tool can help you identify the fans who are commenting on your content, as well how much they are commenting, watching, and engaging with your video.
+It will also reveal the time they tend to tune in to your videos for publishing optimization.

 Image credit: Tubular Labs

 Monitoring your YouTube channel’s performance can be easy with SocialBlade.
 You can also see your stats while watching on YouTube if you add it as an extension to your Chrome browser.

 SocialBlade pulls data from YouTube but interprets them in a simple and understandable way for creators.
 They have free features which are ideal for new YouTubers who are not quite ready to commit to a paid YouTube analytics tool yet.

 Aside from the free option, SocialBlade’s main attraction for small YouTubers is the partnership opportunity it offers.
 SocialBlade’s partners can promote their channels on SocialBlade’s own YouTube channel and on BroadbandTV.
 All partners get to improve their channels and expand their reach through added exposure from the site.

 Aside from partnering with SocialBlade to help with your videos’ traffic, you can also buy YouTube Views to boost your social proof and rack up views quickly for your videos.
 Bought views can help build your channel’s reputation and authority.
 The more popular you are, the more people will be drawn to your channel.
 This is how your bought views can help you gain real views and even more subscribers.